LiamLlamazares/math_blog/_posts/2022-05-27-The-Bochner-integral.md

     space of functions with separable image and with finite $L^1$ norm.
     This naturally leads to the definition of $L^p$ spaces.

+# Why is this important?
+Often functions will not take values in finite dimensional spaces, but in infinite dimensional Banach spaces.
+For example, this occurs often when considering a functino of multipe variables $f(t,x)$ and viewing $f(t)$ as taking values in a function space of the second coordinate.
+This situation commonly arises in [PDEs](https://terrytao.wordpress.com/2018/09/16/254a-notes-1-local-well-posedness-of-the-navier-stokes-equations/) and [SPDEs](https://www.hairer.org/SPDEs.pdf)

 # Notation

 We consider a measure space $(\Omega,\mathcal{F},\mu )$ and a Banach